danya02/obsidian-wadayama-notes/Notes/People/At Center of town/Kagamihara Arato.md

 Asked about [[Matsuishi Kunio]].
 He said that he hasn't met him, refers to Mamiko.
 People didn't like to talk about him so he doesn't know.

 On [[Session 7]], was in [[Library]] with [[Takanashi Mamiko]].
 Later, we followed them to [[Mt Hakkai|Mountaintop]], where they had a love confession scene.

+After talking to [[Tadashi Hamada|Yarik]], the two of them grew more mature and realized that they could have a long-distance relationship.